I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpowernotpageable.md

 For more information about calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/creating-a-framework-device-object">Creating a Framework Device Object</a>.

-The following code example informs the power manager that a driver will not access pageable data while the system is transitioning between a sleeping state and the working (S0) state.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |